openwisp/openwisp-config/README.rst

 The automatic registration is performed only if ``shared_secret`` is correctly set.

-The device will choose as name one of its mac addresses, unless its hostname is not ``OpenWrt``, in the latter case it will simply register itself with the current hostname.
+The device will choose as its name one of its mac addresses, unless its hostname is not ``OpenWrt``, in the latter case it will simply register itself with the current hostname.

 When the registration is completed, the agent will automatically set ``uuid`` and ``key``